Yuta07/nino-ui/README.md

 This is storybook project by yutazon

-nino-ui refers to flar ui
+nino-ui refers to flat ui

 ref:[Flat UI](http://designmodo.github.io/Flat-UI/)